morskyjezek/jezek-site/_posts/2022-07-17-interactive-neh-grants-map-demonstration.md

 classes: wide
 ---

-This post continues with my occasional humanities data [series](tags/#humanities-data), a series that outlines a data curation project using publicly-available grant data provided by the National Endowment for the Humanities (NEH).
-This installment uses the [geospatial dataset previously created]({% post_url 2021-01-19-cleaning-transforming-data %}) and describes how to display the data in an interactive map on the web.
+{% include toc_mapping_humanities_data.md %}

-*As in the [previous post]({% post_url 2021-01-22-mapping-neh-data-by-state-1960s %}), you can also download a [version of this post](https://github.com/morskyjezek/neh-grant-data-project/blob/main/03c-mapping-for-the-web.md) from the GitHub repository along with all of the data discussed here.
+*This installment uses the [geospatial dataset previously created]({% post_url 2021-01-19-cleaning-transforming-data %}) and describes how to display the data in an interactive map on the web.
+As in the [previous post]({% post_url 2021-01-22-mapping-neh-data-by-state-1960s %}), you can also download a [version of this post](https://github.com/morskyjezek/neh-grant-data-project/blob/main/03c-mapping-for-the-web.md) from the GitHub repository along with all of the data discussed here.
 File references discussed below are included in the same [neh-grant-data-project repository](https://github.com/morskyjezek/neh-grant-data-project).*

-# Mapping the data on an interactive, web-based map
+## Mapping the data on an interactive, web-based map

 Although my previous essays have explored various data-related topics, this post continues a theme of [mapping humanities data](/categories/#mapping-humanities).
 Previous installments walked through the process of preserving, transforming, and visualizing this data, which is a list of grants awarded by the NEH during the 1960s (the agency's first five years).